ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     `git push --set-upstream origin main`

 1. Excellent !
-You have your `tier1-configsync` repository for further steps.
+You have your `tier1-configsync` repository ready for next steps..

 ### Infra repo